TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

       `And flipping the state is a great testament to our country because, you know, this is — it’s a testament that they can admit to a mistake or whatever you want to call it.
 If it was a mistake, I don’t know.
 A lot of people think it wasn’t a mistake.
 It was much more criminal than that.
 But it’s a big problem in Georgia, and it’s not a problem that’s going away.
 I mean, you know, it’s not a problem that’s going away.` - [Transcript and audio: Trump call with Georgia Sec. of State Brad Raffensperger, The Washington Post, 2021](https://archive.ph/BMC7Q)
 - Trump repeated the State Farm Video claims to Raffensperger, to which Trump was rebutted about their falsehood.
+    - Trump: `We had at least 18,000 — that’s on tape, we had them counted very painstakingly — 18,000 voters having to do with [name].
+She’s a vote scammer, a professional vote scammer and hustler [name].
+That was the tape that’s been shown all over the world that makes everybody look bad, you, me and everybody else.`

+      `Where they got — number one they said very clearly and it’s been reported that they said there was a major water main break.
+Everybody fled the area.
+And then they came back, [name] and her daughter and a few people.
+There were no Republican poll watchers.
+Actually, there were no Democrat poll watchers, I guess they were them.
+But there were no Democrats, either, and there was no law enforcement.
+Late in the morning, early in the morning, they went to the table with the black robe and the black shield, and they pulled out the votes.
+Those votes were put there a number of hours before — the table was put there — I think it was, Brad, you would know, it was probably eight hours or seven hours before, and then it was stuffed with votes.` - [Transcript and audio: Trump call with Georgia Sec. of State Brad Raffensperger, The Washington Post, 2021](https://archive.ph/BMC7Q)
     - `Trump: But, Cleta, even before you do that, and not even including that, that’s why I hardly even included that number, although in one state, we have a tremendous amount of dead people.
 So I don’t know — I’m sure we do in Georgia, too.
 I’m sure we do in Georgia, too.`

       `We’re so far ahead of these numbers, even the phony ballots of [name] , known scammer.
 You know the Internet?
 You know what was trending on the Internet?
 “Where’s [name]?”
 Because they thought she’d be in jail.
 “Where’s [name]?”
 It’s crazy, it’s crazy.
 That was.
 The minimum number is 18,000 for [name] , but they think it’s probably about 56,000, but the minimum number is 18,000 on the [name] night where she ran back in there when everybody was gone and stuffed, she stuffed the ballot boxes.
 Let’s face it, Brad, I mean.
 They did it in slow motion replay magnified, right?
 She stuffed the ballot boxes.
 They were stuffed like nobody has ever seen them stuffed before.`